On being a Christian Arab-American woman in America

 “Right,” I reply, “but personally, what was your understanding of ‘whiteness’ while you were in Lebanon?”

 She replies right away.
 “The Lebanese, we think we are white.
 We never question that.
 If we are in France, they think we’re French.
 If we are in Italy, they think we’re Italian.”
 I nod.
 “In Lebanon, if you are not Lebanese, if you are from the Far East or Africa, you’re usually there for work; you’re helping in the house, working on construction sites, or something like that.
-And so, when we came here, of course I thought I was white.”
+And so, when we came to America, of course I thought I was white.”

 I’m already glad I decided to initiate this conversation.
 At this point, she looks like she might say something else.
 I recognize this look — mouth slightly ajar, eyes intensely focused on nothing in particular — she’s translating her thoughts into English for me.